Optical ground wire: Construction

 Several different styles of OPGW are made.
 In one type, between 8 and 48 glass optical fibers are placed in a plastic tube.
 The tube is inserted into a stainless steel, aluminum, or aluminum-coated steel tube, with some slack length of fiber allowed to prevent strain on the glass fibers.
 The buffer tubes are filled with grease to protect the fiber unit from water and to protect the steel tube from corrosion; the interstices of the cable are filled with grease.
 The tube is stranded into the cable with aluminum, aluminum alloy or steel strands, similar to an ACSR cable.
 The steel strands provide strength, and the aluminum strands provide electrical conductivity.
 For very large fiber counts, up to 144 fibers in one cable, multiple tubes are used.

 In other types, an aluminum rod has several spiral grooves around the outside, in which fibers in buffer tubes are laid.
-The fiber unit is covered with a plastic or steel tape, and the whole surrounded with aluminum and steel strands.
+The fiber unit is covered with a plastic or steel tape, and the whole is surrounded with aluminum and steel strands.

-Individual fibers may be in "loose buffer" tubes, where the inside diameter of the tube is greater than the fiber outside diameter, or may be "tight buffered" where the plastic buffer is coated directly on to the glass.
+Individual fibers may be in "loose buffer" tubes, where the inside diameter of the tube is greater than the fiber outside diameter, or may be "tight buffered" where the plastic buffer is coated directly onto the glass.
 Fibers for OPGW are single-mode type.

 Comparison with other methods

 Optical fibers are used by utilities as an alternative to private point-to-point microwave systems, power line carrier or communication circuits on metallic cables.

 OPGW as a communication medium has some advantages over buried optical fiber cable.
-Installation cost per kilometre is lower than a buried cable.
-Effectively, the optical circuits are protected from accidental contact by the high voltage cables below (and by the elevation of the OPGW from ground).
+Installation cost per kilometre is lower than that of a buried cable.
+Effectively, the optical circuits are protected from accidental contact by the high-voltage cables below (and by the elevation of the OPGW from ground).
 A communications circuit carried by an overhead OPGW cable is unlikely to be damaged by excavation work, road repairs or installation of buried pipelines.
 Since the overall dimensions and weight of an OPGW is similar to the regular grounding wire, the towers supporting the line do not experience extra loading due to cable weight, wind and ice loads.

-An alternative to OPGW is use of the power cables to support a separately-installed fiber bundle.
+An alternative to OPGW is use of the power cables to support a separately installed fiber bundle.
 Other alternatives include fiber-bearing composite power conductors (OPCC), wrapped fibre optic cable (SkyWrap or OPAC), or using transmission towers to support a separate All-Dielectric Self-Supporting fiber cable with no conductive elements.